gavinerh/graylog-practice/README.md

         * Enter the search query that graylog should trigger an event when such a message is detected
         * At the notifications tab, add new notification that was created in the previous step and click done
         * Click the summary tab and click done
-10. Use ssh port forwarding again, but now on another port number to view the custom frontend web console
+10. Use ssh port forwarding again, but now using the nginx port number to view the custom frontend web console at port 10000
     * The custom web-console will portray information or allow custom actions such as:
         * view the list of brute force attacks
         * view the current file classifications
 # How to stop the project
 1. Go to the root directory and type `sudo docker-compose down`
-2. Also at the root directory, type `./stopBroadcast` to stop udp broadcast
+2. `cd udpBroadcaster` to enter udpBroadcaster folder, type `./stopBroadcast` to stop udp broadcasting service

 # How to use the project